— Officially: República de El Salvador.

 — Structure: The president is elected directly.
 The legislature (Asamblea Legislativa) is elected in the departamentos (with each departamento a single constituency and number of members proportionate to population), modified by party-list proportional representation.

 — Assessment: The conservative AReNa is the product of the former military régime, while the leftist FMLN was the armed opposition to it.
 Under the last AReNa president, Tony Saca González (2004-9), the leftist FMLN dominated local politics and was the largest party in the legislature.
 Legislative elections in 2009 saw FMLN take a plurality, but not a majority; a presidential election soon after saw Mauricio Funes (2009-14) of the FMLN win a narrow victory as well, the first loss by AReNa since the civil war ended in 1991.
 In 2012 legislative elections, AReNa won a plurality, but FMLN and its (conservative) ally GAUN won a slight majority.
-The 2014 election for the presidency was also won by the FMLN.
+The 2014 election for the presidency was also won by the FMLN, Salvador Sánchez Cerén (2014-9).
 In the 2015 legislative election, AReNa again won a plurality; FMLN and GAUN retained exactly half of all seats.
+The 2018 legislative election saw AReNa win the same plurality and FMLN lose numerous seats, primarily to splinters of itself.
+In 2019, Bukele won an absolute majority against candidates for both AReNa and FMLN, as well as Vamos.
+His new party then also won a landslide majority in the 2021 legislative elections.

 — FH: 2-3, free.
 Econ: 6.40 (67), flawed democracy.